Powerful Hurricane Hilary heads for Mexico's Baja. Rare tropical storm watch issued for California

 Forecasters warned the storm could cause extreme flooding, mudslides and even tornadoes across the region.

-Hillary grew rapidly in strength early Friday before losing some steam in the afternoon, with sustained winds falling from 145 mph (230 kph) to 130 mph (215 kph).
+Hilary grew rapidly in strength early Friday before losing some steam, with its maximum sustained winds clocked at 130 mph (215 kph) in the evening, after falling from 145 mph (230 kph).
 Nevertheless, it was forecast to still be a hurricane when approaching Mexico’s Baja California peninsula on Saturday night and a tropical storm when approaching Southern California on Sunday.

 No tropical storm has made landfall in Southern California since Sept.
 25, 1939, according to the National Weather Service.
 The watch was posted for a wide swath of Southern California from the coast to interior mountains and deserts.
 The U.S. National Hurricane Center warned of potential threats to life and property.